hyprwm/hyprland-wiki/content/useful-utilities/screen-sharing.md

 [this amazing gist by Bruno Ancona Sala](https://gist.github.com/brunoanc/2dea6ddf6974ba4e5d26c3139ffb7580) for a great tutorial.

-## XWayland
+## Xwayland

-If your screensharing application is running under XWayland (like Discord or Skype), it can only see other XWayland windows and cannot share an entire screen or a Wayland window.
+If your screensharing application is running under Xwayland (like Discord or Skype), it can only see other Xwayland windows and cannot share an entire screen or a Wayland window.

 The KDE team has implemented a workaround for this called